Quotes About Toxic Masculinity: Redefining Harmful Views On Masculinity

 Does a “real” man exist?

-In a healthy society, men are free to exist without the stigma of gender rules: they are free to dress up or down, indulge in all manner of hobbies, express themselves freely, and operate according to their values, rather than the values determined societal gender roles.
+In a healthy society, men are free to exist without the stigma of gender rules: they are free to dress up or down, indulge in all manner of hobbies, express themselves freely, and operate according to their personal values rather than those dictated by societal gender roles.
 For example, a teenage boy could pursue ice skating or ballet (rather than, say, football or baseball) without fearing negative judgment.

 Overall, the claim that there’s such a thing as a “real” man is dubious.
 Rather, men have certain hormonal and biological tendencies, and these tendencies are arguably minuscule compared to the social framework that surrounds them.